Reflect & Contemplate: Techniques for Personal Essay & Memoir

 with award-winning author Sherri Mandell

-This is the time period when we are called upon to reflect upon our lives.
+The high holidays are the time when we are called to reflect upon our lives.
 It’s fitting then to study the personal essay and memoir because what often distinguishes them is the quality of reflection.
 In this workshop, you will practice simple techniques that enhance contemplation in your writing so that your essays become richer and more textured.

 As Phillip Lopate writes, “In any autobiographical narrative… the heart of the matter often shines through those passages where the writer analyzes the meaning of his or her experience.
 The quality of thinking, the depth of insight and the willingness to wrest as much understanding as the writer is humanly capable of arriving at—these are guarantees to the reader that a particular author’s sensibility is trustworthy and simpatico.”